-Compound Target(s) Indication Stage of Developmen XL119 Topoisomerase 2 Biliary Tract Cancer Phase 3 XL999 VEGFR2, PDGFR, FGFR, FLT3 Renal Cell Carcinoma, Colon, Ovarian, Non-Small Cell Lung Cancer, Acute Myelogenous Leukemia, Multiple Myeloma Phase 2 XL784 ADAM10, MMP-2 Diabetic Nephropathy Phase 2 XL880 c-MET, VEGFR2 Papillary Renal Cell Carcinoma Phase 2 XL647 VEGFR2, EGFR, HER2 Non-Small Cell Lung Cancer Phase 2 XL820 c-KIT, VEGFR2, PDGFR Solid Tumors Phase 1 XL844 CHK1, CHK2 Solid Tumors and Hematologic Malignancies Phase 1 XL184 c-MET, VEGFR2 Solid Tumors Phase 1 XL281 RAF Solid Tumors Preclinical XL418 AKT, S6K Solid Tumors Preclinical XL228 ABL, IGF1R, SRC Solid Tumors and Hematologic Malignancies Preclinical XL518 MEK Solid Tumors Preclinical XL147 PI-3K Solid Tumors Preclinical XL765 PI-3K, mTOR Solid Tumors Preclinical XL550 MR Hypertension Preclinical XL335 FXR Atherosclerosis Preclinical EXEL2255 LXR Atherosclerosis Preclinical
+Compound Target(s) Indication Stage of Development XL119 Topoisomerase 2 Biliary Tract Cancer Phase 3 XL999 VEGFR2, PDGFR, FGFR, FLT3 Renal Cell Carcinoma, Colon, Ovarian, Non-Small Cell Lung Cancer, Acute Myelogenous Leukemia, Multiple Myeloma Phase 2 XL784 ADAM10, MMP-2 Diabetic Nephropathy Phase 2

+XL880 c-MET, VEGFR2 Papillary Renal Cell Carcinoma Phase 2

+XL647 VEGFR2, EGFR, HER2 Non-Small Cell Lung Cancer Phase 2

+XL820 c-KIT, VEGFR2, PDGFR Solid Tumors Phase 1

+XL844 CHK1, CHK2 Solid Tumors and Hematologic Malignancies Phase 1

+XL184 c-MET, VEGFR2 Solid Tumors Phase 1

+XL228 ABL, IGF1R, SRC Solid Tumors and Hematologic Malignancies IND Filed

+XL281 RAF Solid Tumors IND Filed

+XL418 AKT, S6K Solid Tumors Preclinical

+XL518 MEK Solid Tumors Preclinical

+XL147 PI-3K Solid Tumors Preclinical

+XL765 PI-3K, mTOR Solid Tumors Preclinical

+XL019 JAK2 Hematologic Malignancies Preclinical

+XL550 MR Hypertension Preclinical

+XL335 FXR Atherosclerosis Preclinical

+EXEL2255 LXR Atherosclerosis Preclinical

-- XL119, XL550, XL335 and EXEL2255 are out-licensed to Helsinn, Sankyo, Wyeth and Bristol-Myers Squibb, respectively. - Out-licensed to Symphony Evolution, Inc. and subject to exclusive repurchase options as described in this report.
+- \ XL119, XL550, XL335 and EXEL2255 are out-licensed to Helsinn, Sankyo, Wyeth and Bristol-Myers Squibb, respectively. - \\ Out-licensed to Symphony Evolution, Inc. and subject to exclusive repurchase options as described in this report.

-Pursuant to a product development and commercialization agreement between Exelixis and GlaxoSmithKline, GlaxoSmithKline has the option, after completion of clinical proof-of-concept by Exelixis, to elect to develop up to three compounds in Exelixis' product pipeline, which may include XL784 and any of the cancer compounds identified in the table above with the exception of XL119.
+Pursuant to a product development and commercialization agreement between Exelixis and GlaxoSmithKline, GlaxoSmithKline has the option, after completion of clinical proof-of-concept by Exelixis, to elect to develop up to three compounds in Exelixis' product pipeline, which may include XL784 and any of the cancer compounds identified in the table above (other than XL119, XL518, XL147, XL765 and XL019).

-We currently have eight compounds in clinical development.
+We currently have 10 compounds in clinical development.
 XL119, which has been exclusively licensed to Helsinn Healthcare S.A. of Switzerland, is in a multi-national Phase 3 clinical trial for the treatment of bile duct tumors.
-XL999 is being evaluated in Phase 2 clinical trials in patients with renal cell carcinoma, colon, ovarian, non-small cell lung cancer, multiple myeloma and acute myelogenous leukemia (AML).
-We commenced a Phase 2 clinical trial for XL784 in the first quarter of 2006 to test its efficacy in patients with diabetic nephropathy.
-In June 2006, we initiated a Phase 2 clinical trial for XL880 in papillary renal cell carcinoma and we expect to initiate additional Phase 2 clinical trials in head and neck cancer and gastric cancer later this year.
-In August 2006, we initiated a Phase 2 clinical trials in non-small cell lung cancer and metastatic breast cancer later this year.
+XL999 is being evaluated in Phase 2 clinical trials in patients with renal cell, colorectal, ovarian, and non-small cell lung cancer as well as acute myelogenous leukemia (AML) and multiple myeloma.
+In November 2006, we suspended enrollment of new patients into the XL999 clinical trial program until further data have been collected and analyzed.
+We suspended enrollment after a preliminary review of patient data relating to adverse events for the month of October showed an apparent increase in the rate of serious adverse cardiovascular events compared to the period prior to October.
+We commenced a Phase 2 clinical trial for XL784 in March 2006 to test its efficacy in patients with renal failure.
+In June 2006, we initiated a Phase 2 clinical trial for XL880 in papillary renal cell carcinoma and we expect to initiate three additional Phase 2 clinical trials for XL880 in the first quarter of 2007 (one in head and neck cancer and two in gastric cancer).
+In August 2006, we initiated a Phase 2 clinical trial for XL647 in patients with non-small cell lung cancer and we expect to initiate three additional Phase 2 clinical trials for XL647 in the first quarter 2007 (two in non-small cell lung cancer and one metastatic breast cancer).
 In addition, we have Phase 1 clinical trials ongoing for XL820, XL844 and XL184.
 These compounds are being tested in patients with various solid tumors for which there is no other treatment option with the exception of XL844, which is being tested in patients with chronic lymphocytic leukemia (CLL).